Sunita Marshall: Early life and personal life

 Marshall was born in Karachi on 9 April 1981.
 She graduated from St. Patrick's College in commerce.
 In 2008, she married her co-star and model Hassan Ahmed in an Islamic wedding and a Catholic wedding due to her Christian beliefs.
 The couple has two children, a boy Raakin Ahmed and a girl named Zynah Ahmed.

 Career

 In 2017, she played a leading role alongside her husband Ahmed in Geo TV's Mein Akeli.

-In 2023, she appeared as a self-sacrificing and innocent daughter-in-law in soap opera Baby Baji, and was again paired opposite her husband Ahmed.
+In 2023, she appeared as a self-sacrificing and innocent daughter-in-law in soap opera Baby Baji, again paired opposite her husband Ahmed.